lewisdoesstuff/lewisdoesstuff/README.md

 - 👋 Hi, I’m @lewisdoesstuff
 - 👀 I'm an observability engineer, and Linux hobbist :)
-- 🌱 I don't really have any ongoing projects
+- 🌱 My only real finished project is (bento-next)[https://github.com/lewisdoesstuff/bento-next] :)
 - 💞️ I’m down to collaborate on anything I'd find useful!
 Home automation, PC Deployments, and anything to make my life easier!
 - 📫 Drop me a DM or an email at lew@lew.ooo